2010 French regional elections

-Regional elections were held in France on 14 and 21 March 2010.
-At stake were the presidencies of each of France's 26 régions, which, though they do not have legislative autonomy, manage sizable budgets.
+Regional elections were held in France on the 14th and 21st of March 2010.
+The Presidential seat for each of France's 26 régions were up for election, which have economic influence and control over the region despite a lack of legislative control.

-The elections resulted in significant gains for the French Socialist Party (PS) and its allies, who went on to control 21 of the 22 regions of Metropolitan France.
+The elections resulted in significant gains for the French Socialist Party (PS) and their allies, who went on to control 21 of the 22 regions of Metropolitan France.

 Situation

-Following the 2004 elections, which saw an historic victory of the left, largely led by the PS, only Alsace and Corsica were still run by the UMP.
-The left made gains in the national level in 2007 (presidential and legislative), and performed strongly in the 2008 municipal and cantonal elections.
-In metropolitan France, all incumbent left-wing Presidents are running for a second term in an election which generally favours popular incumbents and anti-government voting.
-Yet, the left is divided between the PS and Europe Ecology, which performed very strongly in the 2009 European elections.
+Following the 2004 elections, which saw a historic victory of the left led by the Socialist Party (PS), only the regions Alsace and Corsica were still run by the Union for a Popular Movement (UMP).
+The left gained voters on a national level in 2007 (presidential and legislative) and performed strongly in the 2008 municipal and cantonal elections.
+In metropolitan France, all incumbent left-wing Presidents ran for a second term in an election which generally favoured popular incumbents and anti-government voters.
+However, the left was divided between the PS and Europe Ecology, which performed very strongly in the 2009 European elections.

 The right, principally the UMP and its allies, were victorious in the 2007 presidential and legislative elections and also in the 2009 European elections.
-The right is favoured by its unity, notably by its new alliances with Philippe de Villiers' Movement for France and Frédéric Nihous' Hunting, Fishing, Nature, Tradition.
-Yet, with this newfound unity, the right lacks a large vote reserve in the eventuality of a second round, where it could count only on partial support from supporters of the centrist MoDem and the far-right FN.
-In addition, the growing unpopularity of President Nicolas Sarkozy could have hurt the right in an election where voters tend to sanction the incumbent government in Paris.
+The right was favoured by its unity, notably by its new alliances with Philippe de Villiers' Movement for France (MPF) and Frédéric Nihous' Hunting, Fishing, Nature, Tradition (CPNT).
+Yet, despite the newfound unity, the right lacked a large voter reserve in the eventuality of a second round, where it could only count on partial support from supporters of the centrist Democratic Movement (MoDem), and the far-right National Front (FN).
+In addition, the growing unpopularity of President Nicolas Sarkozy hurt the right in an election where voters tended to sanction the incumbent government in Paris.

-On the far-right, The National Front has been weakened by its previous electoral failures since 2007, but nevertheless remains a significant force in French politics.
+On the far-right, the FN was weakened by its previous electoral failures since 2007, but nevertheless remained a significant force in French politics.
+Voter apathy was high, with 49% of voters abstaining, while others shifted their support to extreme parties on both the left and right.